whitelilydragon/ShangMuArchitect/README.md

 https://github.com/whitelilydragon/ShangMuArchitect#accepted-suggestions-are-detailed-here

-Please check this to avoid duplicate requests, and perhaps feel validated in that you weren't the first to ask for certain features!
-The latter may likely mean that the suggested feature is already being worked on!
+Please check this to avoid duplicate requests, and feel validated if you weren't the first to ask for a feature!
+The latter likely means that the suggested feature is already being worked on!

 ### Windows tells me that the "page" is unavailable, or "Your IT Administrator has limited access to some areas of this app", and refuses the launch the fan game